 The Career Ready internship takes place during the summer holidays between years 12 and 13.
-The 2019 internship period will begin on Monday 8 July, but we will work with employers to agree dates to suit you.
+Our four-week internship period typically begins in early July, but we will work with employers to agree dates to suit you.

 Our internships are not traditional ‘work experience’, nor are they a mini version of undergraduate or graduate schemes.
 Students get the chance to experience the working week in a real business environment, doing a job that benefits the employer and putting into practice what they’ve learnt on the programme so far.
 For some ideas of the types of work you could give a Career Ready intern click here.